tylerneylon/math/lsh_post1/lsh_post1.md

 [Johnson-Lindenstrauss
 lemma](https://en.wikipedia.org/wiki/Johnson%E2%80%93Lindenstrauss_lemma) which
-shows that random projections (which is what we're using in our $h_i()$ functions) are amazingly good at preserving point-wise distances.
+shows that random projections (which is what we're using in our $h_i()$ functions) are amazingly good at preserving point-wise distances [@dasgupta2003elementary].
 As a result of this, you can often use a much *smaller* number of hash functions than your dimensionality $d$ to set up an effective LSH system.